 Should you have questions, the Clinical Trial Compliance Program can be contacted at GCP_BPC@hc-sc.gc.ca.

-Support for those on the frontlines
+Resources & support for those on the frontlines

+Canadians with COVID-19 depend on front line health providers.
+The well-being of front line health providers is critical to them being able to do their jobs.
+The Canadian Psychological Association would like to help.
 The CPA has called on all registered psychology practitioners to consider donating some of their time to provide psychological services to front line health care providers who may be feeling stressed, overwhelmed or distressed by being on the front lines of this health crisis.

 HealthCareCAN‘s Calls to Action

 COVID-19 is a wake-up call for Canada’s health care system.
 Our nation’s political leaders must come together on a plan now to ensure our health care system can respond to emerging threats and meet the needs of our growing and aging population.